carllobocd/git-hooks/README.md

 This will symlink the commands you might want to use into your .git/hooks folder, link all git hooks to the one-hook file, and create a config file which you can use to customize how the hooks work for each project

+# Optional dependencies

+If you want to use the CakePHP coding standard for PHPCodeSniffer, you can find it here: http://github.com/AD7six/cakephp-codesniffs

 # Credits

 This repo originally came from http://github.com/s0enke/git-hooks